Hansrutger/GT-MP/DialogBoxes/readme.md

 These were created to make it easier to show players "templated dialogs".
 There are a few different ones and they are per-player customizable when it comes to coloring (you can change the color for whichever player whenever throughout their session).

-## How to install?
-You simply use the implement the javascript files into your project, along with the csharp file and include them in the meta.xml file.
-The following files that are in this repository must be included:
-- DBXHandler.cs
-- Text_Scrollbar.js

 ## MIT License
 Copyright (c) 2017 Hansrutger